As noted in another knowledge base article, it's not necessary to have a PISP license to use the TrueLayer Payments API.

-Here are some points noting the differences of each scenario.
+Here are some points noting the differences in each scenario.

 I do not have a PISP license:

 - You may connect to the Payments API (subject to our internal due diligence and approval)